 Korean: 03-5320-7700, (Wed.)
 9:30-17:00

-3) Tokyo Legal Affairs Bureau, Civil Liberties Department (Human Rights Counseling Center for Foreigners) (Advice is given at the office only, free of charge.)
+3) Tokyo Legal Affairs Bureau, Civil Liberties Department (Human Rights Counseling Center for Foreigners) (Over the phone consultations; in-person consultations also possible.
+Free of charge)

 Address: 1-1-15 Kudanminami Chiyoda-ku, Tokyo, Japan

-Detail: Commissioners for the Protection of Fundamental Human right give you advices on human rights problems.
+Details: Commissioners for the Protection of Fundamental Human right give you advice on human rights problems.
 The office mostly deals with problems relating to status of residence or part-time jobs.
 Personal information is kept strictly confidential to protect human rights even in cases of illegal workings you would not be charged.

 Languages and Opening Hours: